sihan00/AI-based-IoT-device-for-Smart-Nation-Deployment/README.md

 ## Oweing to librosa library installation issues on Coral Dev Board:

-a. coded own mel_features.py algorithm for audio features extraction, independent of librosa (not accurate)
+1. coded own mel_features.py algorithm for audio features extraction, independent of librosa (not accurate)
-b. prepared own librosa_lite.py and library which extracts only the files of librosa functions I need (accurate)
+2. prepared own librosa_lite.py and library which extracts only the files of librosa functions I need (accurate)

 ## Conclusion